vikasrs4u/Ad-Click-Prediction/README.md

 #### Why we used Naïve Bayes ?

-Work well with small dataset compared to DT which need more data.
+Works well with small dataset compared to DT which need more data.
 Lesser overfitting.
 Smaller in size and faster in processing.